Sreeramyapasala/TensorBoard_Lab1/README.md

 ## Overview
 This repository contains my customized version of the TensorBoard Lab from the MLOps course.
-I completed **one lab** as required in the assignment and made several modifications so it is **not identical** to the original notebook.
+I completed **one lab** as required in the assignment and made several modifications

 ---